-For more than 40 years, our team of nationally recognized employment lawyers has helped thousands of clients resolve workplace disputes, including wage and hour disputes, wrongful termination, whistleblower rights and protections, retaliation, discrimination, harassment, hostility, and workplace safety.
+For more than 40 years, our team of nationally recognized employment lawyers has helped thousands of clients resolve workplace disputes, including wage and hour disputes, wrongful termination, whistleblower rights and protections, retaliation, discrimination, hostility, and workplace safety.

 Employment law is a broad and complex practice covering the rights, obligations, and responsibilities of an employer and its employees.
 Numerous federal and state laws, regulations, and judicial precedent all inform the employer-employee relationship and define the rights and responsibilities of each.

 If you feel your employer is violating your rights and protections as an employee, our employment and labor attorneys can help you through the process of seeking justice.
 At Beasley Allen, all of our lawyers live and work by the credo “helping those who need it most.”